vitaminjs/vitamin/README.md

 #### 2 - Read

+Vitamin uses the standard Node.js style callbacks and promises when dealing with queries.
-Below a few examples of different data access methods provided by Vitamin
+Below a few examples of different data access methods provided by Vitamin.

 * Retrieving multiple models